A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Introduction

 The goal of RTS analysis is to extract the transition amplitude ($\Delta_{\text{RTS}}$) and the exponential dwell-time distributions, which reflect the memoryless nature of a Poissonian process.
 This is essential for identifying the physical variables that govern RTS and for developing reliable models that capture the underlying microscopic dynamics of the nanoscale systems.
 Yet, analyzing and modeling RTS processes poses unique challenges when other noise sources are present at comparable or higher amplitudes, as the RTS fluctuations can be masked or exacerbated under such high-noise conditions.
 Among the various noise sources in electronic measurements, white noise and pink noise are especially unavoidable.
 White noise has a flat spectral density, with power evenly distributed across all frequencies, whereas pink noise exhibits a $1/f$-spectrum concentrating more power at lower frequencies \cite{low_freq}.
 This low-frequency dominance makes pink noise particularly problematic for RTS analysis, as it masks slow transitions and obscures the identification of individual RTS levels and switching events.
 To address these challenges, we aim to develop an efficient and systematic RTS analysis protocol capable of reliably handling multi-level RTSs in the presence of both white and pink noise.

 As RTS signals grow more complex and involve multiple levels, sophisticated analysis protocols are in demand beyond generic signal processing methods, with a particular emphasis on denoising and digitization.
 Traditional denoising techniques include moving average (MA) filtering \cite{MA.reram}, fast Fourier transform (FFT) with frequency filtering, empirical mode decomposition \cite{emd}, and various wavelet-based methods \cite{wavelet_methods}.
 These techniques provide baseline denoising capabilities, especially effective for signals corrupted by white noise.
-Probabilistic models, such as hidden Markov models (HMMs) \cite{hmm.nature, hmm.harvard, hmm.language} and Gaussian mixture models (GMMs) \cite{rts.SR}, have also been applied, offering strong interpretability of RTS and quantification of RTS parameters.
+Wavelet-based approaches have also been widely employed in other signal denoising and multiscale analysis applications involving discrete and multilevel data, including large-scale N-body and cosmological simulations, where they have been employed to mitigate discreteness effects and analyze scale-dependent structure \cite{Alessandro_Romeo_1,Alessandro_Romeo_2,Alessandro_Romeo_3}.
+Probabilistic models, such as hidden Markov models (HMMs) \cite{hmm.nature, hmm.harvard, hmm.language} and Gaussian mixture models (GMMs) \cite{rts.SR}, have also been applied to RTS analysis, offering strong interpretability of RTS and quantification of RTS parameters.
 Unfortunately, these approaches often require careful parameter initialization, limiting their scalability and robustness in complex RTS environments.
 When confronting pink noise and multi-trap scenarios, these classical approaches fall short.

 Besides the challenges of noise masking, another important difficulty in RTS analysis is accurately assigning each discrete level to its corresponding trap state, especially in multi-trap scenarios where level overlap and noise can confound traditional digitization methods.
 Although considerable work has been done to quantify key RTS parameters, such as the amplitude $\Delta_{\text{RTS}}$ and the mean dwell times $\bar{\tau}_{\text{high}}$ and $\bar{\tau}_{\text{low}}$ \cite{bowen.thesis, rts.SR}, noise remains a major barrier to accuracy.
 For instance, density-based techniques such as kernel density estimation (KDE) can identify $\Delta_{\text{RTS}}$ through clear multimodal peaks in amplitude statistics, but only under well-denoised conditions, while accurate estimation of dwell times likewise depends on the quality of denoising and digitization.